khval/AmosKittens/commands.md

 	"AmosKittens.exe path/file.amos" then Amos Kittens will try to look for includes in "path/" if however a direct path is set in the include, then Amos kittens should use a direct path.

+**limit bob**

+	Limit Bob

+	remove limit from all bobs

+	Limit bob n

+	remove limit from bob n, (this one is not supported by Amos Pro)

+	limit bob x,y to x,y

+	set Limit on all bobs, bob should exist before using this command.
+	(On "Amos Kittens" it already does, on "Amos Pro" it does not)

+	Limit bob n,x,y to x,y

+	set Limit on bob "N", bob should exist before using this command.
+	(On "Amos Kittens" it already does, on "Amos Pro" it does not)